longhorn/longhorn/enhancements/20200821-add-revision-counter-disable-support.md

 ### Upgrade strategy

 Deploy Longhorn image with v1.0.2 and upgrade Longhorn Manager, salvage function should still work.
-And then update Longhorn Engine, the revision counter disabled feature should be availabe.
+And then update Longhorn Engine, the revision counter disabled feature should be available.